-Part of the Chemical Proteomics and Proteogenomics facility
+Part of the Chemical Proteomics and Proteogenomics unit

-The Chemical Proteomics facility (ChemProt) is a national facility expert on supporting drug discovery and development by proteome-wide deconvolution of targets and action mechanisms of small molecules.
+The Chemical Proteomics unit (ChemProt) is a national unit expert on supporting drug discovery and development by proteome-wide deconvolution of targets and action mechanisms of small molecules.

 ChemProt has recently developed high throughput (HT) chemical proteomics methods which outperform the previous methods for target deconvolution of at least tenfold and decrease by the same factor the time of analysis of the sample amount needed for each biological replicate.
 The novel methods can use a high level on multiplexing for several biological replicates, up to 16 per experiment according to the latest state of the art for quantitative proteomics.
 Different compounds or more than one biological system can be tested simultaneously.
 The LC-MS instrument park has been renewed for better supporting the new high throughput chemical proteomics.

 Please feel free to contact us (email@example.com) and come visit us at KI Biomedicum.
 You will receive consultation free of charge, finding out about feasibility, details and better solutions for your project or your potential one.

 ChemProt is also the national unit expert of Chemical Proteomics within the Swedish infrastructure for biological mass spectrometry (BioMS).
 ChemProt is responsible for the entire Chemical Proteomics technology and also provider of protein structural analysis through HDX-MS. Through BioMS and SciLifeLab we can support your project and cover relevant costs of it by national funding.

 To book services of our unit please create a new application at the BioMS portal and when requested in the application form please select “Chemical Proteomics” as technology and then add “M.Gaetani” as BioMS contact.